Lares and the evolution of household deities in Europe

 The tradition of household deities and altars did not end with the Roman era.
 As Christianity spread, the concept of household worship evolved, integrating elements of earlier practices.
 Christian house altars, which emerged later, bear a resemblance to the lararia.
 These altars often feature icons, statues, or images of Christ, the Virgin Mary, and various saints, serving a similar purpose of daily devotion and protection.
 The transition from Lares to Christian figures illustrates how new religious beliefs can absorb and reinterpret existing traditions, creating a continuity of domestic spirituality.

 Lares were not confined to homes.
-In the ancient Roman empire, they were also venerated at crossroads, where small shrines or altars were erected.
+In the ancient Roman Empire, they were also venerated at crossroads, where small shrines or altars were erected.
 This practice finds a parallel in the Christian tradition of placing statues of the Virgin Mary, Jesus, and saints at street corners, house walls, and roadside crosses.
 The Christian adoption and adaptation of these sites demonstrate a strategic integration of local customs, facilitating the transition from pagan to Christian worship.

 Parallels with Asian Buddhist statues